auth0/docs/articles/client-platforms/vanillajs/02-custom-login.md

 ## Summary

-In this guide we saw how to use `Auth0.js` library to log users into your VanillaJS projects by using user and password or using social login.
+In this guide, we saw how to use `Auth0.js` library to log users into your VanillaJS projects by using user and password or using social login.
 Also, we saw how to register new users.